heyajohnny/afvalinfo/README.md

 ### Attributes
 There are 3 important attributes:
--days_until_collection_date.
+- days_until_collection_date.
 This will return the number of days between today and the collection date.
--is_collection_date_today.
+- is_collection_date_today.
 This will return true if the collection date is today and false if the collection date is not today.
--hidden.
+- hidden.
 This will return true on error or if the date is outside of range of the 'timespanindays' value.
 On any other occasion it will return true.